In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Entrance examination:

-Online examination through the Application, that needs to include
+Online examination through the Application, which needs to include

 CV